gitter-badger/glagol/README.md

-* error messages are much less clear than they could be; server-side source maps are yet to be implemented, and compile errors after runtime updates aren't thrown -- instead the failed notion gets set to `undefined` which causes an exception further down the road.
+* error messages are much less clear than they could be; server-side source maps are yet to be implemented, and compile errors after runtime updates aren't thrown -- instead the failed script's value gets set to `undefined`, which causes an exception further down the road.
-* new notion directories still can't be created during runtime (files ok though)
+* new directories still can't be created during runtime (files ok though)

 ## In a nutshell